CITF-Malaysia/citf-public/README.md

 # citf-public
-Official (and machine-readable) data on the National Covid-​19 Immunisation Programme (PICK) in Malaysia
+Official (and machine-readable) data on the National Covid-​19 Immunisation Programme (PICK) in Malaysia"

+**Vaccination**
+1) vax_malaysia: Daily and cumulative vaccination at country level, as at end-day of date specified.
+2) vax_state: Daily and cumulative vaccination at state level, as at end-day of date specified.